 Tanja McQueen is a seasoned business professional with 27 years of experience driving organizational change and transforming strategy into results in private sector, public sector, and not-for-profit roles, including CEO of a provincial association, senior executive with a water technology company listed on the Toronto Stock Exchange, and senior manager in local government.
 She is presently a member of the Board of Directors of WaterTAP, a technology accelerator organization that supports Canadian water technology companies based in Ontario to successfully validate, commercialize, and market innovative technologies that solve the world’s most pressing water needs.
 Tanja retired in 2016 from the Chief Executive Officer role with the BC Water & Waste Association (BCWWA), a professional association with 4,600 members that represents the people who work every day to keep drinking water and wastewater systems clean and safe for all British Columbians.
 Over her career, Tanja has provided leadership for strategic planning, governance, and business operations.
 She holds a BBA in accounting and an MBA in marketing, both from the Schulich School of Business at York University, Toronto, and has completed the ICD-Rotman Directors Education Program.

-Emily Stahl is the Acting Manager of Technical Services, Water Services at the City of Guelph.
-In this role she is responsible for the management of the water conservation program and water efficiency strategy development and implementation.
-This is important as Guelph is reliant on groundwater for their municipal water supply.
-Emily is a Professional Geoscientist and Water Resources Engineering Masters Candidate possessing significant government and private consulting based experience in integrated water management, water resource planning and associated technical studies and stakeholder engagement processes.
+Emily Stahl is the Manager, Technical Services in the City of Guelph’s Water Utility.
+In this role she is responsible for the technical team that supports the operational division.
+This includes management of the compliance, DWQMS, health and safety, operator certification, capital programs and the water efficiency programs specialists and teams.
+As Guelph is reliant on groundwater for their municipal water supply these roles ensure the long term sustainability and protection of the resource.
+Emily is a Professional Geoscientist with a Water Resources Engineering Masters Candidate possessing significant government and private consulting based experience in integrated water management, water resource planning, source water protection and associated technical studies and stakeholder engagement processes.
 Her experience has included working is both the private and public (municipal and conservation authorities) sectors.

 Krystyn Tully is the founder and vice-president of Swim Drink Fish Canada.
 Krystyn has been organizing community events and organizations since her days as a high school student in Oshawa, Ontario.
 She helped Mark Mattson launch Lake Ontario Waterkeeper in 2001 and serves the organization to this day.
 Since then, Tully helped to organize a wide range of fundraising events grantwriting campaigns that helped to raise $2-million for Waterkeeper’s work.
 She also spearheaded the creation of Swim Guide, a mobile app and website that connects people to clean, local beaches as well as Drink Guide, an app that documents drinking water advisories across Canada.
 These apps are now used by more than 1.8 million people in Canada and the USA.
 Tully has written or edited more than 400 articles about water and environmental policy.
 She has appeared before numerous municipal, provincial, and federal government committees.
 For four years, she coordinated a mentoring program that connected aspiring lawyers with communities facing environmental challenges.
 For two years, she was editor and co-host of a weekly radio program.
 In 2012, she wrote a series of features on beaches for blogTO and became a regular contributor to Huffington Post.